 Transfer to Alleppey boat jetty to board the houseboat and sail through the tropical countryside enchanting backwaters.
 While sailing enjoys palm fringed narrow canals winding through the vast expanse of paddy fields and the neat tiny hamlets lined up along either side of the canals, the panoramic sights one can never forget.
 Pass through one of the few areas in the world where farming is done below sea level.
 Alleppey is referred to as the Venice of the East, due to canals, backwaters, and lagoons.
 Boats are the main mode of transportation here, you can see Shikara boats, small motorboats, passenger boats, cargo boats, and houseboats.
-Evening enjoys the sunset from the sun-deck of the houseboats.
+Evening enjoys the sunset from the sun deck of the houseboats.
 The Houseboats have generated electricity, sitting cum dining area, separate bedroom with attached English toilets, sun deck and fully loaded kitchen with a chef & driver.
-Overnight in houseboat.
+Overnight in a houseboat.

 Day 9: Alleppey – Cochin (60kms) (B)

 Disembark from the houseboat and drive to Cochin check-in at the hotel.
 Later visit Fort Cochin a charming seaside area known for its Dutch, Portuguese & British colonial architecture and elaborate bamboo fishing nets at Fort Kochi Beach.
 St. Francis Church was the original burial site of explorer Vasco da Gama.
 Upscale eateries and chic cafes serve Keralan specialties, and quaint shops sell cotton clothing and handmade souvenirs.
 Heritage buildings house contemporary art galleries.
 Also, visit Jewish Synagogue & the Mattancherry Dutch`s Palace.
-In the evening enjoy Kathakali, a traditional dance form of Kerala with lavish costumes, exotic makeup, masks, etc. Overnight at hotel.
+In the evening enjoy Kathakali, a traditional dance form of Kerala with lavish costumes, exotic makeup, masks, etc. Overnight at the hotel.

 Day 10: Cochin – Departure (B)